codepogo/shipscope/README.md

 # Shipscope

-Shipscope is a Chrome browser extension that monitors your projects on [Codeship](https://codeship.com).
+Shipscope was a Chrome browser extension that monitors your projects on [Codeship](https://codeship.com).
 It provides the following features:

 * Shipscope presents a popup containing all of your projects.
 * The status of each project’s master branch is indicated next to the project name.